mybatis/mybatis-dynamic-sql/src/site/markdown/docs/kotlinMyBatis3.md

-val batchInsert = insertBatch(...) // not shown, see overview page batchInsert.execute(mapper) // see note below about return value val batchResults: List<BatchResult> = sqlSession.flushStatements()
+val batchInsert = insertBatch(...) // not shown, see overview page batchInsert.execute(mapper) // see note below about return value val batchResults: mapper.flush()
 ```

 Note the use of the extension function `BatchInsert.execute(mapper)`.
 This function simply loops over all
 insert statements in the batch and executes them with the supplied mapper.
 Note also that
 `BatchInsert.execute(mapper)` will return a `List<Int>`.
 However, when the mapper is in batch mode the
 values in the list will not be useful.
-In batch mode you must execute `sqlSession.flushStatements()` to obtain update
+In batch mode you must execute the flush method (or `sqlSession.flushStatements()`)
-counts.
-The `flushStatements` call will also commit the batch.
+to obtain update counts.
+The `flush` call will also commit the batch.
 Note that this built-in support executes all inserts
 as a single transaction.
 If you have a large batch of records and want to process intermediate commits, you can do so
 by writing code to loop through the list of insert statements obtained from `BatchInsert.insertStatements()` and execute
 flush/commit as desired.